 Text Clips are text fragments that are easily inserted into your code.
-Programmer's Notepad comes with a variety of text clips to help you when working with common programming languages.
+Programmer's Notepad comes with a variety of Clips to help you when working with common programming languages.

-When editing PN will only complete Clips that are mapped to the Scheme for the file you are currently editing.
-To use clips from another Scheme/language use the browser to select the clip you're looking for.
+When editing, PN will only complete Clips that are mapped to the Scheme for the file you are currently editing.
+To use clips from another Scheme/language use the Text Clips window to select the clip you're looking for.

 Text Clips can contain more than simple text, they can include placeholders and variables which help to insert the text you want quickly.